 Sharath has also gone further in his own practice that anyone else in this lineage and system, and still maintains his daily personal practice in spite of having enormous personal responsibilities of family and institution.

 Sharath Jois has had more direct experience with the practice on his own body, and in the bodies of thousands of students, than anyone else alive.
-His perspective on the practice is unique in it’s macro and universal, as well as micro and personal aspects.
+His perspective on the practice is unique in its macro and universal, as well as micro and personal aspects.

 For my own first trip in Mysore, Sharath had me do primary series only for the first three weeks.
 He began giving me intermediate series postures in the fourth week, one or two or three at time.
 He would wait for a few days or a week and then would give me the next set of postures.
 This started to become a familiar routine during the second month.
 At the end of the second month he told me to practice up to Eka Pada Sirsasana and the next day he instructed me to join the Led Intermediate class.